Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/textbook_Hyde&Elsequest_pyschology of women and gender.md

 - **[[imitation]]** is motivated by the power of authority figures
 - **[[Observational learning]]** means that children can anticipate consequences of actions they have never performed
 - rewards for certain behaviors can overcome gender stereotypes (albert bandura film study pg 34)

-- > "Attention is the cognitive process that weeds out most of the behaviors that are irrelevant to the child and focuses on the few that are most relevant" pg 35
+> "**Attention** is the cognitive process that weeds out most of the behaviors that are irrelevant to the child and <u>focuses on the few that are most relevant</u>"  ^shyhhm
+- pg 35
 - gender makes some behaviors relevant and some not
 - mix gender groups makes causes more observation of gender appropriateness ( bussey and bandura 1999)
 - **self-efficacy** - an individuals belief in their ability to accomplish a particular task
 - **[[Social Learning Theory]]** suggests that gender roles can be easily changed if authority figures change their behaviors